saptarshibasu/azure-study/README.md

-Owner | Grants full access to manage all resources, including the ability to assign roles in Azure RBAC Reader | View all resources, but does not allow you to make any changes User Access Administrator | Lets you manage user access to Azure resources
+Owner | Grants full access to manage all resources, including the ability to assign roles in Azure RBAC Reader | View all resources, but does not allow you to make any changes User Access Administrator | Lets you manage user access to Azure resources Password Administrator | Allows passwords to be reset for non-admin accounts and helpdesk admins User Administrator | Allows management of all aspects of users, groups and admin password resets

 * RBAC roles can be assigned to users or groups at the subscription, resource group, or resource level.
 E.g. if at a resource group level, a user is assigned the contributor role, the user will be able to manage all resources within the resource group
 * Resource Locks